-Student Name:

-Site:

-Name of person completing form:

-Person completing form

-• Student
+- Student

+- Supervisor

-SupervisorInternship Committee
+- Internship Committee

-Email of person completing form:

-If any areas of concern were identified at the six month evaluation, please fill out the 9 month evaluation form.
+If any areas of concern were identified at the six-month evaluation, please fill out the 9 month evaluation form.

-Describe any areas of concern that were identified at the six month evaluation.
+Describe any areas of concern that were identified at the six-month evaluation.

 What steps have been taken to address those areas of concern?

-How is the supervisor/internship committee supporting the intern as they work on identified area concern? ıs (
+How is the supervisor/internship committee supporting the intern as they work on identified areas of concern?

-t would it look like for the intern to be evaluated as "competent at a novice level" on their finanship evaluation form? at further steps does the intern need to take between now and the final evaluation form to be appetent at a novice level"?
-(Exa t other resources does the intern need to support growth in the identified areas of concern? imples might include: spiritual direction, therapy, academic tutoring, suggested books or les, etc.)
+What would it look like for the intern to be evaluated as "competent at a novice level" on their final ELCA internship evaluation form?

+What further steps does the intern need to take between now and the final ELCA evaluation form to be "competent at a novice level"?

+What other resources does the intern need to support growth in the identified areas of concern?
+(Examples might include: spiritual direction, therapy, academic tutoring, suggested books or articles, etc.)